walski/oneappamonth/README.md

 # One App a Month

-Way too often we build amazing things but forget to make the accessible to the world and charge for our work.
+Way too often we build amazing things but forget to make them accessible to the world and charge for our work.
 This is a competition between friends to help remember us of our developer duties :)

 ## Rules